digbmc/cwd-toolkit/_projects/02_configuration.md

     caption: "[Original Photo by Eric Han on Unsplash](https://unsplash.com/@madeyes)" # Put a caption for your image here.
 It will display in the bottom right corner of the image.
 ---

-Now that you've forked the template repository and gotten set up in a code editing environment, it is time to configure your site's settings.
+Now that you've made a copy of the repository and gotten set up in a code editing environment, it is time to configure your site's settings.
 This will be done by editing the code in your site's `_config.yml` file.

 The `_config.yml`file is full of **comments** that help to tell you what each setting in the file does.
 The comments in this file begin with a pound/hash sign `#`, and they are sometimes used as headings to separate the code into sections or as notes next to items.
 Reading comments as you encounter them will ensure that you know what the code you are editing will change about your site.

 ## Locating _config.yml

 To find the `_config.yml` file, scroll past the folders which appear at the top of the files.
-In a forked Github repository it should be the 8th file below the `assets` folder (Visual Studio Code may slightly rearrange the standalone files).
+In a copied Github repository it should be the 8th file below the `assets` folder (Visual Studio Code may slightly rearrange the standalone files).

 - To know you're in the right file, open it, and you should see the following:
 ![A message in the code that begins "Welcome to Jekyll!
 This config file is meant for settings that affect your entire site..."]({{ "/assets/images/configmessage.jpg" | relative_url }})